openlayers/workshop/doc/en/webgl/points.md

 This is a replacement for the `VectorLayer` import, which you can now remove.

-Replace the `const meteorites...` assignment with an instance of your `WebGLPointsLayer` using the same vector source as before.
+Replace the `const meteorites...` assignment with an instance of your `WebGLVectorLayer` using the same vector source as before.

 [import:'layer'](../../../src/en/examples/webgl/circles.js)